School Library Media Licensure

-This is an exciting time to be a school library media specialist.
-Never before has there been so much research and statistics to help advocates make the case for school libraries and fully licensed school librarians at every stage of youth development and education.
-It is clear that students learn 21st century learning skills through state-of-the-art school library media programs.
+This is an exciting time to be a school librarian and information teacher.
+Never before has there been so much research to help advocates make the case for school libraries and fully licensed school librarians at every stage of youth development and education.
+It is clear that students learn 21st century learning skills best through state-of-the-art school library media programs.

 Advantages of the SLIM program:

 - It is accredited by American Library Association and approved by the Kansas State Department of Education.

 - The teacher education unit is accredited by the Council for the Accreditation of Educator Preparation (formerly NCATE).